Linling2000/BCHER2PET/README.md

 - Install Python deps: pip install -r requirements.txt
 - For R subprojects use renv: open R in subfolder and run renv::restore() or use the provided renv.lock
 - See each subfolder for minimal README and usage examples.

-Data / privacy
-- Do NOT commit raw clinical data.
-Keep only synthetic / minimal example data in examples/.

-License
-- See LICENSE (MIT).